How Will Universities Use UCAT ANZ Scores?

 Every university is different when it comes to entry into medicine and dentistry, and entry requirements can be complicated and confusing.
-Most undergraduate medical courses across Australia and New Zealand require candidates to sit and succeed in UCAT to be offered an interview or place.
+Most undergraduate medical and dentistry courses across Australia and New Zealand require candidates to sit and succeed in UCAT to be offered an interview or place.
 This blog summarises how UCAT ANZ scores will be used.

 Most universities use a combination of three criteria when selecting students into medicine or dentistry.
 These include:

-Few universities, such as Charles Darwin University medicine, Flinders University medicine and the University of Tasmania medicine do not require students to sit an interview.
+A few courses, such as Charles Darwin University medicine, Flinders University medicine and the University of Tasmania medicine do not require students to sit an interview.

 Offers for medical interviews are generally made based on UCAT results, with or without consideration of secondary school performance.

-The importance of UCAT varies depending on the university and course:
+When making the final selection of students into medicine and dentistry, the importance of UCAT varies depending on the university and course:

 - Some universities weight UCAT performance significantly: Monash University medicine and the University of New South Wales medicine weight UCAT at 33% of the overall selection criteria